nirtamir2/ai-sdk-slides/slides.md

 ```

 <!--
-Let's start with a practical example using Google's Gemini AI.
-First, we'll install the necessary package and set up our environment variables.
+Let"s start with a practical example using Google"s Gemini AI.
+First, we"ll install the necessary package and set up our environment variables.
 This setup process is crucial for securely connecting to the AI service.
 -->

 ---